druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 - Create a one-turn agent that [uses tools](https://python.langchain.com/v0.1/docs/use_cases/tool_use/), picks the right tool and applies it, or have an agent write some SQL or Python code and run it, cautiously.
 - If you've been using an app for a while to perform sentiment analysis or other classification, and you have some good data, you can [fine-tune a model](https://platform.openai.com/docs/guides/fine-tuning) on that data for better performance.
 - Try local models with [Ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/), if you have a recent Nvidia GPU or Apple Silicon, and plenty of VRAM.
+- With custom GPTs and single-prompt agents that use tools like web search, file search, even custom tools, are the simplest form of agent.
+But you do run into limitations beyond a certain complexity.
+The RAG in custom GPTs is great but you can't customize it with metadata, complex chunking and reranking.
+If you want your agent to do a couple of things in a row or based on user input, you can do that but beyond a few operations it quickly gets unreliable.
+Some simple tasks like, make sure to include this but not that, you need an editor agent in your pipeline.
+Then you move up to...

 ## Level 4 - Multi-turn Agents, Pipelines, Chaining Prompts and APIs
 - An example pipeline chaining multiple tools: